Continually Evolving Skill Knowledge in Vision Language Action Model: Method

+\textbf{Knowledge Space Distribution Learning.} To obtain knowledge distribution $\Theta$ (lines 8-11 in Algorithm~\ref{pse}), latent representations $\{z_j\}$ are treated as observations of $G$, and variational inference is performed to approximate the posterior $p(\Theta, G \mid \{z_j\})$.
+Memoized variational Bayes (memoVB)~\cite{hughes2013memoized} is adopted for efficient incremental updates, enabling global statistic sharing across tasks.

-During VLA training, our task-centric representation learning and knowledge space updating are jointly performed in a fully self-supervised manner.
-The perception encoder continuously provides latent features to update the knowledge distribution, while the knowledge space, via KL loss $L_{kl}$, constrains $z_j$ to infer under task or skill hypotheses.
-This design establishes a self-evolving cycle that autonomously retains and discovers knowledge over time.
+The task-centric representation learning provides latent features to update the knowledge distribution, while the knowledge space, via KL loss $L_{kl}$, constrains $z_j$ to infer under task or skill hypotheses.
+This design establishes a self-evolving cycle that autonomously retains and discovers task knowledge.